 Self-Editing for Fiction Writers, Second Edition: How to Edit Yourself Into PrintWilliam Morrow Paperbacks #ad - William Morrow Company.
 Chapters on dialogue, exposition, interior monologue, point of view, and other techniques take you through the same processes an expert editor would go through to perfect your manuscript.
 Each point is illustrated with examples, many drawn from the hundreds of books Browne and King have edited.

-Boundary Waters: The Grace of the Wild The World As HomeMilkweed Editions #ad - Boundary Waters: The Grace of the Wild The World As Home #ad - Used book in Good Condition.
+Boundary Waters: The Grace of the Wild The World As HomeMilkweed Editions #ad - Used book in Good Condition.
 Organized by the seasons of the year, Boundary Waters explores the 2.
 5 million-acre boundary waters Canoe Area that straddles the United States-Canada border near Lake Superior.
 William Morrow Company.
 Gruchow turns a naturalist's eye on a wilderness of wolves, moose, and loons as he visits national parks and other scenic spots.

 Drawing on the works of Thoreau and Wendell Berry, he explores the relationship of person to place.